-Based on projections, the fourth study estimates that international shipping GHG emissions in 2008, in terms of $CO_2$ equivalents ( $CO_2e$ ), were 794 million tonnes using the new method, while the Third IMO GHG Study [33] calculated them to be 940 million tonnes $CO_2e$ .
-Through this fourth GHG study, a significant reduction in $CO_2e$ emissions data has been observed compared to the first GHG study.
+Based on projections, the fourth study estimates that international shipping GHG emissions in 2008, in terms of CO_2 equivalents (CO_2e), were 794 million tonnes using the new method, while the Third IMO GHG Study (Smith, et al, 2015) calculated them to be 940 million tonnes CO_2e .
+Through this fourth GHG study, a significant reduction in CO_2e emissions data has been observed compared to the first GHG study.